32E Civil Engineer

 A new 32E officer usually starts inside a civil engineer squadron, learning one flight at a time: operations, engineering, emergency services, or readiness.
 Even early on, the job is leadership heavy.
 You are not personally wiring buildings or pouring concrete every day.
 You are setting priorities, allocating manpower, and making sure the people who do that work can keep the installation operating.

 By captain and major, the scope expands into project oversight, readiness planning, and installation-level infrastructure decisions.
-That can mean overseeing large military construction projects, managing utility outages, or running deployed engineer teams in austere environments.
+That can mean overseeing large military construction projects worth tens of millions of dollars, managing utility outages that affect flight operations, or leading deployed engineer teams in austere environments where normal contractor support is not available.

 Mission Contribution